Realisations of posets and tameness: Realisations of upper semilattices

 \end{lemma} \begin{proof} Consider elements $a\leq b$ in $I$.
 Assume $I$ is a consistent upper semilattice and $x$ is $b$-independent.
 If the product $a\wedge x$ exists, then $a\wedge x$ is a common ancestor of $a$ and $x$, and consistency of $I$ implies that $x$ is $a$-consistent.

 Assume the condition in the lemma holds.
-Let $x$ be $b$-independent having a common ancestor with $a$.
-Since $I$ is of finite type, the product $a\wedge x$ exists.
+Let $x$ be $b$-independent and let it have a common ancestor with $a$.
+Since $I$ is of finite-type, the product $a\wedge x$ exists.
 The $a$-consistency of $x$ is then given by the assumed condition. \end{proof}

-Table~\ref{sdfbsfghnegfhnbd} gives a characterisation, based on~\ref{sadfgadfhg}, of dependent, independent and inconsistent elements in a consistent upper semilattice of finite type $I$.